 With tending the livestock, helping with the vegetables, maintaining equipment and raising 3 children, Brian tends to keep himself occupied most of the time.

-Speaking of food, she is also an adventurous talented cook creating anything from homemade ice cream to an amazing meal for the entire family - made from scratch with BBF food, of course.
+Speaking of food, she is also an adventurous talented cook creating anything from homemade ice cream from our Jersey cow milk to an amazing meal for the entire family – made from scratch with BBF food, of course.

 Susannah joined our family in February 2004 – our first growing season at the Wyoming farm.
 She also started her selling career early attending the farmer’s market with her family when just 3 months old.

 Our family welcomed Laura in February 2008 and she has fit right into our busy farming life.
-Her enterprise is fresh cut herbs.
-At just 8 years old, she is harvesting and marketing her fresh herbs at our CSA deliveries.
-She is motivated and head strong - a true entrepreneur!
+Her enterprise is Fresh Cut Herbs.
+At just 10 years old, she is harvesting and marketing her fresh herbs through our Home Delivery and CSA program.
+She is meticulous about the quality of her fresh herbs and you will not find a fresher herb bundle for your cooking.
+She is motivated, determined and head strong – a true entrepreneur!

-She loves our big dogs, chickens and just being outside enjoying the farm.
-We can always count on her to catch those meat birds when its time to load!
+She loves our big dogs, kitties, chickens, her horse Missy and just being outside enjoying the farm.